-School policy requires all new students to submit the following prior to attending the first class or clinical experience:
+School policy requires all new students to submit the following prior to attending the clinical experience:

 - 1. Extern checkout sheet duly signed by all of the departments. - 2.
 Examination of physical health. - 3.
 Extern class agreement signed, and proper insurance document completed.